-Figure 7B illustrates the effects of track class upgrade on risk reduction along a particular lane.
+Figure 7b illustrates the effects of track class upgrade on risk reduction along a particular lane.
 It is interesting that although the lowest track classes have relatively high sensitivity, improving these track segments does not have much effect on risk because they represent only a small proportion of total lane length (Table 3).
-On the other hand, the extent of risk reduction is greater if class 3 tracks are upgraded to class 4, although the cost would be much greater due to the greater length of trackage involved.
-Such analyses can help managers in understanding that the degree of risk reduction varies for different lanes due to the difference in geographical characteristics such as infrastructure characteristics and population distribution along the lane.
+However, the extent of risk reduction is greater if Class 3 tracks are upgraded to Class 4, although the cost would be much greater as a result of the greater length of trackage involved.
+Such analyses can help managers in understanding that the degree of risk reduction varies for different lanes because of the difference in geographic characteristics such as infrastructure characteristics and population distribution along the lane.